Creative Pebble

 Overview

-The Creative Pebble is a USB-powered 2.0 desktop speaker system offered at the extremely low price of 25 USD.
-With 4.4W RMS output and 100Hz-17kHz frequency response, it employs a custom-tuned far-field driver solution angled at 45 degrees.
+The Creative Pebble is a USB-powered 2.0 desktop speaker system at 25 USD.
+It offers total 4.4W RMS output, 100Hz–17kHz frequency response, and 86 dB SNR (spec) [1], employing a custom-tuned far-field driver solution angled at 45 degrees.
 The simple design performs both power supply and audio transmission through a single USB cable, optimized for compact desktop environments.
 Featuring a distinctive spherical design with low-frequency reinforcement through passive radiators.
 Positioned as an entry-level product intended for basic computer work and casual music listening rather than professional audio applications.

 Scientific Validity